kazzcade/salesforce-js-client/CONTRIBUTING.md

-# Contributing to log4js2
+# Contributing to kazzcade/salesforce-client

-Thanks for choosing log4js2 as your choice of logger.
-We would love for you to contribute to log4js2 and help make it better.
+Thanks for choosing kazzcade/salesforce-client as your choice of Salesforce client.
+We would love for you to contribute to kazzcade/salesforce-client and help make it better.
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)